How Does Equity Release on Jointly Owned Property Work?

 The key benefit of a joint equity release plan is that if one homeowner passes away, the surviving plan holder can stay in their home until they pass away or move into long-term care.

-It’s vital to obtain professional help from an equity release advisor or broker to understand the potential impacts on estate value and entitlements to means-tested benefits.
+It is vital to obtain professional help from an equity release advisor or broker to understand the potential impacts on estate value and entitlements to means-tested benefits.

-The Difference Between Joint Tenancy & Tenants-In-Common
+The Difference Between Joint Tenancy and Tenants-In-Common

 You can find out whether you own your property as joint tenants or tenants-in-common by checking your property’s title deeds or the register held by the Land Registry.2